Quick-to-make Cheesecake Stuffed Strawberries are the perfect sweet snack with fresh berries, creamy filling, and graham cracker crumble!

 - Chocolate Topping: To make this recipe with a delicious chocolate addition, you can sprinkle mini chocolate chips over the cream cheese filling.
 You could also use chocolate shavings if you prefer smaller pieces of chocolate.
 Or, if you want chocolate throughout the recipe, try mixing the chocolate pieces into the cream cheese filling.

-- Chocolate-Dipped Strawberries: Another way to enjoy a chocolate version of this recipe is by combining the cheesecake stuffing with Chocolate Covered Strawberries.
+- Chocolate-Dipped Strawberries: Another way to enjoy a chocolate version of this recipe is by combining the cheesecake stuffing with chocolate covered strawberries.
 Start by washing and drying the strawberries.
 Then hull and core the strawberries before dipping them in melted chocolate.
 Let the chocolate coating dry completely before adding the cheesecake filling.

 Related Recipes